EdwardLin2014/CNN-with-IBM-for-Singing-Voice-Separation/README.md

 Before using model, change the path info in "checkpoint" file to match the full path of "mode_yyyymmdd_HHMM"

 ### Dataset
-Put all the files, which is under the Wavfile of the ikala dataset, to "Wavfile" folder. iKala dataset can be obtained from the following site http://mac.citi.sinica.edu.tw/ikala/
+Put all the files, which is under the Wavfile of the ikala dataset, to "01_iKalaProject/Wavfile" folder. iKala dataset can be obtained from the following site http://mac.citi.sinica.edu.tw/ikala/

 ### Reproduce Paper Result